How Often to Groom Your Dog [By Coat Type - UK 2026]

 "What products do you use?"
 Ask for pH-balanced, dog-specific shampoos.
 Hypoallergenic or medicated options should be used per vet guidance.
 Avoid human shampoos and harsh fragrances.
 See our dog shampoo guide.

 "How do you handle anxious dogs?"
 They should have strategies beyond just restraining nervous dogs.
+Look for groomers who use positive reinforcement, offer breaks, and work at your dog's pace.
+For more on this topic, see our guide to calming anxious dogs during grooming.

 "Do you have experience with my breed?"
 A Poodle cut is very different from a Spaniel trim.
 Breed knowledge matters.